ztren/CycDataProcess/readme.md

 # Recycler Data Tracker and plotter for Griffith Lab
 ## Installing (macOS)
-Firstrun: Install MATLAB. execute the following line of code in bash
+Firstrun: Install MATLAB.
+Change Directory to the folder.
+Execute the following line of code in bash

 `chmod 755 run.sh`